 After February 1, 2021, transcripts will be provided upon request.
 The manual request process will take 10 business days to complete.
 Access the VDFP Transcript Request Form to submit a request.

 - Who do I speak to if I have questions about my FSTRS training records?

 Contact your respective VDFP Division Office.

-An internet connection is required to use FSTRS and CSOD.
+An internet connection is required to use CSOD.
 CSOD is a dynamic, cloud-based tool that can be utilized from any device: desktop PC, laptop, smartphone, or tablet.
 If none of these tools are at a student’s or instructor’s disposal, it is recommended that one take advantage of local, public resources, such as PC access at a library.
 Or, feel free to utilize a PC at your fire department or fire station.